 1Horticultural Sciences Department, University of Florida IFAS, Gainesville, FL

-2
+2Agricultural and Biological Engineering Department, University of Florida, Gainesville, FL

 Corresponding author: sasa@ufl.edu

 Romaine and iceberg lettuce (Lactuca sativa L.) are an economically important crop with a production value of $2.84 billion annually.
 Mid-rib discoloration is a stress disorder caused by enzymatic reactions leading to loss of quality and marketability.
 Phenylalanine ammonia lyase (PAL) and polyphenol oxidase (PPO) are the main enzymes involved in pink-rib and are activated upon wounding or stress.
 Previous reports have suggested antioxidant compounds as an option to inhibit or reverse discoloration.
 In this study, we induced wounding in store bought romaine and iceberg heads and submerged samples in water, cysteine (500 ppm), and an unnamed treatment (1000 ppm), as well as an additional control without wounding (n=4).
 Following 30 s of submersion, mid-ribs were pat dried and stored in breathable, high-density polyethylene bags at 5 °C/95% relative humidity for 5 d.
-Samples were evaluated for discoloration subjectively on a 5-pt scale and using an RGB method to calculate the percentage of pink discoloration.
+Samples were evaluated for discoloration subjectively via visual inspection and rated on a 5-pt scale.
+A digital imaging method was also developed to provide an objective measure of pinking severity.
+In this method, pixel RGB values from digital images of the mid-ribs were measured to determine the percentage of pixels classified as pink at each cut site.
 Samples were then frozen in liquid nitrogen and processed for enzyme activity and metabolite analysis using spectrophotometry, high performance liquid chromatography (HPLC), and liquid chromatography mass spectrometry (LC-MS).
 In romaine lettuce, all treatments had minor to moderate pink-rib after 3 days.
 Pink-rib discoloration advanced to moderately severe in cysteine and the wounded control samples by 5 days.
 In iceberg lettuce, the other treatment showed no pink-rib discoloration after 5 days, while cysteine and the wounded control were between moderate to moderately severe by 3 days.
 This study revealed the applicability of specific antioxidant treatments and the metabolite changes that occur in stressed lettuce susceptible to pink-rib discoloration as well as samples treated to reduce discoloration.

 400 word limit